 When you think of sweet potato, Portugal is probably not the first country to come to your mind.
 But the fact is, we’ve eaten it for a long time and, actually, we grow one of the best types (if not the best type) of sweet potato in the world.
 In Portugal sweet potato is sometimes eaten as a snack in Autumn and Winter, alongside with chestnuts.
 It is also one of those food items that used to be considered “poor man’s food” until recently, when they started being seen for all the health benefits they bring.
 These days, there’s even a festival dedicated to sweet potato!
 And where is that?
 In Aljezur, home to the best sweet potato in Portugal and, so it seems, among the best in the world.

-Today, and just in time for Christmas, I bring you a recipe from Aljezur for sweet potato pastries.
+Today, and just in time for Christmas, I’m bringing you a recipe from Aljezur for sweet potato pastries.
 It’s a traditional recipe with a few modern (and personal) tweaks.
-I also chose this recipe because it uses two of the most common flavorings in traditional Portuguese cuisine (where sweets are concerned): Lemon and cinnamon.
+I also chose this recipe because it uses two of the most common flavorings in traditional Portuguese cuisine (where sweets are concerned): lemon and cinnamon.

 500 gr cooked and puréed sweet potato